Chapter 2

 The collected information is checked for consistency:

-Once matched and licensed, the verb word information is added to the parse tree information accumulated with L.
+Once matched and licensed, the verb word information goes into the parse tree information accumulated with L.

-The remainder of this section distinguishes (section 2.8.1) different verb classes with tags that vary to mark form and inflection information, and distinguishes (section 2.8.2) the grammatical codes that are compatible with the different combinations of verb forms and inflection information.
+The remainder of this section recognises verb classes with tags that further distinguish verb form (section 2.8.1), and establishes the grammatical codes that are compatible with combinations of verb classes and inflection information (section 2.8.2).
 Complement selection for grammatical codes is the topic of chapter 4.

 2.8.1 Verb classes